 Clearly, a paradigm shift is needed through the adoption of a Child Friendly Accountability (CFA) approach wich will ensure that all children enjoy their rights and violence is reduced by providing children (and the community) knowledge about their legally enforceable rights and about what the duty bearers should do to uphold these.
 It will enable children and their representatives to engage in an informed dialogue with authorities.
 Ways need to be discussed to devise an improved child protection system, through proper institutional strengthening, and mainstreaming CFA, at the local, regional and national levels.

-- What are major impediments for protection of child rights in Odisha?
+- What are the major impediments to protection of child rights in Odisha?

 - How can CFA be integrated at various levels of administration in Odisha?
-Which mechanisms and pathways can help create an active grievance redressal system?
+What mechanisms can help create an active grievance redressal system?

-- How can community role in child protection be enhanced and made more effective?
+- How can the role of the community in child protection be enhanced and made more effective?

-- What can help strengthen state level collaboration and joint campaigning of interested stakeholders to reduce child abuse and violence?
+- What can help strengthen collaboration and partnership between the State and the interested stakeholders to reduce child abuse and violence?

-- How can child protection and safety be assessed in family, community, schools, hostels etc to intervene in time or to make amends before it is too late?
+- How can child protection and safety issues be identified in families, communities, schools, hostels etc. so that timely interventions can be made before it is too late?
 What can serve as early warning mechanisms?